 The best time to climb Mount Meru is during the dry season, which falls between June and October and December to February.
 These months offer clear skies, better visibility, and less chance of rain.
 However, the mountain can be climbed year-round, with each season offering its own unique experience.

 Climbing Mount Meru is considered moderately challenging.
 While it doesn’t reach the altitude of Kilimanjaro, the ascent is steeper, making it a physically demanding trek.
-Most climbers take four days to summit, but it’s possible to do it in three, though this is generally not recommended due to the increased exertion.
+Most climbers take 4 days to summit Mount Meru, but it’s possible to do it in 3 days, though this is generally not recommended due to the increased exertion.

-The standard route to the summit is via the Momella Gate.
+The standard route to the summit of Mount Meru is via the Momella Gate.
 There are two main options for the ascent:

 Northern Circuit: Shorter and steeper, offering quicker access to Miriakamba Hut.